dennexequiel/custom-components-and-code-snippets/README.md

 ## Contribution

 Any contributions are highly appreciated.
-For more details please read the the [Contribution Guide](./CONTRIBUTING.md).
+For more details, please read the the [Contribution Guide](./CONTRIBUTING.md).
+Also, ensure that you understand our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## Sharing is Caring!